FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/t_st_auditLog/_index.md

 -   Operation - The type of operation that changed the object.
 The value can be `Create`, `Delete`, `Overwrite`, or `Update`.
     When you add a user class, it is added as the first user class as shown on the *User Classes* page.
 The audit log shows an update for each user classes, because adding a class changes the `Order` attribute for every class.
 -   Comment - Additional information added by {{< SecureTransport/componentshortname >}} or the administrator who made the change.
 -   All Audit Log actions are reported into the Server Log as audit information messages and administrators can configure the audit messages to be logged into the {{< SecureTransport/securetransportname >}} database or a flat file using standard `log4j` configurations.
 The audit information messages in the Server Log can be machine read and analyzed, while the messages on the *Audit Log* page require interaction to identify what property has changed.
 The audit messages in the Server Log can also be filtered by the AUDIT component filter.
-For additional Server Log information, refer to <a href="../t_st_serverlog" class="MCXref xref">Server log</a>.
+For additional Server Log information, refer to [Server log](../t_st_serverlog).

 The audit information messages are based on the `auditLogEntry` object data.
 The audit information messages are in the following format: